 4. Health Care Directive (Medical Directive)

-Very similar to a POA, a health care directive gives someone control over making healthcare decisions for you.
+Very similar to a POA, a healthcare directive gives someone control over making healthcare decisions for you.
 There are two main parts to a health care directive: a living will and a health care proxy.
-The living will basically tells your family what you’d like to have happen should you become terminally ill.
-A health care proxy gives someone the ability to make medical decisions for you if you were unable to make those decisions for yourself.
-Having a health care directive is a good way to eliminate any confusion or disagreement your family members may have about how to best handle your healthcare.
+The living will tells your family what you’d like to have happen should you become terminally ill.
+A healthcare proxy gives someone the ability to make medical decisions for you if you are unable to make those decisions for yourself.
+Having a healthcare directive is a good way to eliminate any confusion or disagreement your family members may have about how to best handle your healthcare.

 5. Beneficiary Designations

-Any type of retirement plan (401k, 403b, etc.), Individual Retirement Account (IRA) and Life Insurance Policy offers you the ability to designate both primary and contingent beneficiaries.
-Usually the primary beneficiary is a spouse, while the contingent beneficiaries are children.
-However when going through your overall estate planning process, you can choose to designate any trusts that you have created as a beneficiary (either primary of contingent).
+Any type of retirement plan (401k, 403b, etc.), Individual Retirement Account (IRA), or Life Insurance Policy offers you the ability to designate both primary and contingent beneficiaries.
+Usually, the primary beneficiary is a spouse, while the contingent beneficiaries are children.
+However, when going through your overall estate planning process, you can choose to designate any trusts that you have created as a beneficiary (either primary or contingent).
 One thing to keep in mind is that the beneficiaries come before the will, meaning that if you update your will, it’s a good idea to also review (and possibly update) your beneficiaries as well.

 The information contained within has been obtained from sources believed to be reliable but cannot be guaranteed for accuracy.
 The opinions expressed are subject to change from time to time and do not constitute a recommendation to purchase or sell any security nor to engage in any particular investment strategy.
 Investment Advisory Services are offered through Greenwood Capital Associates, LLC, an SEC-registered investment advisor.